leto/ramit-briefcase/outline.md

 ### Math::Primality
 This CPAN module uses the GNU Multiprecision library to implement advanced prime-checking or primality functions.
 It can be used to do number theory research in Perl 5 efficiently.

+### Helped add IPv6 support to Parrot
+This was no minor feat, as Parrot supports Linux, *BSD, Windows and Solaris and the tests must handle the many different implementations of IPv6 across these operating systems.

+### Jitterbug : Cross Language Continuous Integration for Git
+This continuous integration system currently runs test suites and emails on build failures.
+It currently knows how to run tests for Perl 5/6, Parrot and Makefile-based projects.
+Running Python and Ruby are features that will come soon.
+Currently Jitterbug drops in as a post-receive hook on Github, but it can also be used with pure-Git.
+>>>>>>> reorganizize a bit

 ### WWW::Phylobox : Perl 5 interface to phylobox.com
 Phylobox.com is a web app on Google App Engine that helps evolutionary biologists